okhsat/news-api/README.md

 ## Project Overview

-This project is a backend system for aggregating and serving articles.
+This project is a backend system for aggregating and serving news articles.
 It provides data aggregation, storage, and API endpoints for frontend consumption.

 ---

 ### 1. Data Aggregation and Storage

-Implement a backend system that:
+It implements a backend system that:

-- Fetches articles from selected data sources (**choose at least 3** from the provided list)
+- Fetches articles from selected news or data sources
 - Stores the articles locally in a database
 - Regularly updates data from live sources to keep it fresh

-**Requirements:**
+**Features:**

-- Data must be persisted in a database (e.g., MySQL, PostgreSQL, SQLite)
+- Data are persisted in a database (e.g., MySQL, PostgreSQL, SQLite)
-- Backend should handle updates and avoid duplicates
+- Backend handles updates and avoid duplicates
-- Fetching should be scheduled (e.g., via cron job, queue system, or scheduler)
+- Fetching is scheduled (queue system, scheduler, and cron job)

 ---

 ### 2. API Endpoints

-Create RESTful API endpoints that allow the frontend to:
+It provides RESTful API endpoints that allow the frontend to:

 - Retrieve articles based on:
   - Search queries